-In case you're curious, these various profile settings live within /usr/portage/profiles -- in the listing above, the gentoo: prefix refers to this portage profile directory.
-You can find the profile settings for gentoo:funtoo/1.0/linux-gnu/mix-ins/X by looking in /usr/portage/profiles/funtoo/1.0/linux-gnu/mix-ins/X, for example.
+In case you're curious, these various profile settings live within /usr/portage/profiles/funtoo/1.0/linux-gnu.
+You can find the profile settings for (inherited) mix-in X by looking in /usr/portage/profiles/funtoo/1.0/linux-gnu/mix-ins/X, for example.

-Under the list of Currently set profiles, you'll see that I have an x86-64bit arch profile.
-In Funtoo Linux, all systems have a single arch profiled defined, and this is where settings specific to your system architecture are defined.
+Under the list of Enabled profiles, you'll see that I have an x86-64bit arch profile.
+In Funtoo Linux, all systems have a single arch profile defined, and this is where settings specific to your system architecture are defined.
+Besides the architecture, there is also a sub-architecture profile, which allows you to enable builds options which make the system even more optimised towards the specific set of CPU instructions you might have at your disposal.
+Like in case of architecture, only a single sub-architecture can be defined at any time for a single system.
 In addition, I have a build profile of current.
 All Funtoo Linux systems have a single build profile defined, and this tells Portage what masks to apply to the Portage tree -- in other words, what selection of packages you will have available to emerge.
 If you are using funtoo-stable, your build profile will be stable and you will have a more limited set of packages that you can merge by default -- the stable set.

 For now, it is not necessary to get too deep into profiles, but if you are creating a desktop system, I suggest you set the desktop flavor.
-To do this, type eselect profile list and find the number to the left of funtoo/1.0/linux-gnu/flavor/desktop.
-Then, type the following command as the root user:
+To do this, type the following command as the root user:

 You will now have the desktop flavor set for your system.
-Type eselect profile show to see your new settings.
+Type epro show to see your new settings.